mechagic/mechagic.github.io/src/creations/other_works.md

 <br>

 ## Poyoweb (Paid)
-Drew up multiple icons for an old version of Poyoweb by Poyo.
-Which was a pretty cool webhost, Poyo is now in a buncha other cool projects though, give them a look: [link](https://indieseas.net/)
+Drew up multiple icons for an old version of Poyoweb by Poyo, which was a pretty cool webhost, Poyo is now in a buncha other cool projects though, give them a look: [link](https://indieseas.net/)

 <div class="box2">
     <div class="gallery">